NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring PostgreSQL Database Backups ###

-Configuring PostgreSQL backups consists of two easy steps: first providing a user name and finally a list of databases to backup.
+Configuring PostgreSQL backups consists of two easy steps: first providing a user name with an optional group name and finally a list of databases to backup.

-{% codeblock config.json lang:js %}
+{% codeblock config.json lang:json %}
 {
     "backup" :
     {